FAQ: Chinese Website Fonts & Character Sets

 Example: font-family:"細明體", Arial, Helvetica, sans-serif;

 All of the above assumes that your vistors have any Chinese at all on their systems.
-Chinese is an option that users outside East Asia must install on Windows XP and certain smart phones (some Blackberry, all Nokia S60), but Vista, Win7, Ubuntu, Macintosh, iOS and almost all Android systems can always display Chinese.
+Chinese is an option that users outside East Asia must install on Windows XP and certain smart phones (some Blackberry, all Nokia S60).
+You can always display Chinese on Windows 10/8, Windows 7/Vista, Ubuntu, Macintosh, iOS and almost all Android systems

 In the <head> of your web pages, do not specify a Western character set, as in "charset=ISO-8859-1".
 You must use a character set that includes Chinese.